The Haitian Mermaid Lasiren has a long tradition and plays an important role in the religious Haitian Vodou beliefs to this day.

 French is one of the two official languages of Haiti because of the influence of the French who took over Haiti during the 17th century.
 So, when people of African descent were forcefully taken there, they started using a French name for their ocean goddess.

-Even though Lasiren also was influenced by the mermaid myths of Europe during a time in which sirens were popular motives in European churches, she is definitely not the same as a siren because sirens are creatures of the underworld who lure sailors to their death.
+Even though Lasiren also was influenced by the mermaid myths of Europe during a time in which sirens were popular motives in European art and churches, she is definitely not the same as a siren because sirens were bird creatures of the underworld who lured sailors to their death with their voices.

-Here you can read more about the difference between sirens and mermaids.
+[Here you can read more about the difference between sirens and mermaids.
+And here about whether there is some truth behind the myth of the sirens.]

 Lasiren does however share the sirens’ musicality and can enchant people with the music of her conch shell .